Why see a Pelvic Floor Physiotherapist?

 Pelvic organ prolapse

 Pelvic girdle pain (sacroiliac and/or symphysis pubis pain)

 Post-operative pelvic floor recovery and rehabilitation

 Vaginal pain and vaginismus (provoked or unprovoked vulvar vestibulodynia or vulvodynia)

 Dyssynergic defecation (constipation primarily due to incoordination of muscles involved in defecation)

 Coccydynia (pain in the tailbone area)

-Read descriptions of the above conditions in the DESCRIPTION OF SERVICES under the WORK WITH ME tab.
+Read descriptions of the above conditions in the WHAT I TREAT under the WORK WITH ME tab.